misdoro/JavaNodeSwDoc/source/deploy.rst

 *	**processors** a list of IVOA identifiers of the preferred XSAMS processors.
 	This list is used by the vamdc portal to suggest the processors.
-	Processor identifiers may be obtained from the VAMDC registry.
+	Processor identifiers may be obtained from the VAMDC registry using the TAPValidator application (starting from version 12.07r2).

+	To obtain the configuration parameter, open the TAPValidator, in the menu bar select Tools->Processors.
+A window will appear, containing the table of the registered processors.
+Select the lines while holding the ctrl key.
+	Press the "Copy Selected" button.
+	A text line containing the processors configuration option is copied to clipboard and may be pasted directly into the configuration file using your preferred text editor.

 Cayenne configuration using DBCP
 ------------------------------------